 - With my current medical conditions, are there any risks when performing chiropractic adjustments?

 Also be sure to mention any over the counter prescription medicine or supplements that you are taking, as well as any other health treatments that you are taking part in.

 Chiropractic Care At South Pointe Chiropractic

-At South Pointe Chiropractic all of our chiropractors practice diversified methodologies.
+At South Pointe Chiropractic all of our local chiropractors practice diversified methodologies.
 Each patient is unique when it comes to bio mechanics and spinal curvature.
 Diversified manipulation is incredible for providing hyper personalized treatment, especially when compared to other spinal manipulation methods that use preconceived patterns of treatment.

 Our highly trained chiropractors treat not just the problem area, but assess the person as a whole to provide them with the tools for long term healing and pain relief without relying on medications.

-Give us a call at (720) 749-4712 or use our online scheduler to set up a chiropractic appointment with South Pointe Chiropractic.
+If you live locally near the greater Denver area, give us a call at (720) 749-4712 or use our online scheduler to set up a chiropractic appointment with South Pointe Chiropractic.